-Note: Students who wish to appeal a termination from a program must do so within 45 days of the term following their last term as an active student.
+Note: Students who wish to appeal a termination or dismissal from a program must do so within 45 calendar days of the term following their last term as an active student.
 For concerns of bias and retaliation based upon a protected class, the grievance will be referred to the Equal Opportunity Office, which may alter the timeline and process.

 These procedures may not be used to resolve the following concerns: